charlesfrye/video-finetuning/README.md

 Create a folder inside `data/`, parallel to the sample data, `data/sample`.
 You can name it whatever you want.

-Place at least four images of yourself in that folder.
+Place at least four images of yourself in that folder -- ideally eight or more.
-Images should be in `.png` or `.jpg` format.
+Images should be in `.png` or `.jpg` format and around 400 to 800 pixels on each side.
-We recommend putting a variety of images, in particular where you are wearing different clothes and making different faces, and including some images that have other people in them.
+For best results, we recommend putting a variety of images, in particular where you are wearing different clothes and making different faces, and including some images that have other people in them.
+But you can also just take a few photos of yourself right now!

 Optionally, add captions in `.txt` files in that same folder.
 They should look something like